Social Sustainability Steering Group Member (Voluntary role)

 Equity, Diversity, and Inclusion (EDI)

-Biodiversity and Natural Capital Steering Group Member (volunteer role)
+Circular Economy Steering Group Member (Voluntary role)

 Key responsibilities include: